InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 Before you move, inform your cable company.
 Depending on the company, you may need to take additional actions.
 You’ll likely have to schedule an installation at your new home.
 In a worst-case scenario, they won’t offer cable service in that area and you’ll need to find a new provider.

 This is the perfect excuse to re-evaluate your need for cable.
 Are there channels in your current package you never watch?
-Have you essentially dropped traditional television entirely?
+Have you dropped traditional television entirely?
 If so, you can switch to a more affordable plan.
 It’s also a good time to cancel any unused subscription services.
-If you never watch Disney Plus or Netflix, drop it.
+If you never watch Disney Plus or Netflix, drop them.
 Not only will you save money, it’s also one less thing you’ll have to set up at the new place.